hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/testing.md

 At the other end of the spectrum you can write full-blown system tests using Docker Compose and Mocha/Chai, that start a runtime, deploy your business network definition and then programmatically creates assets, submits transactions and inspect the state of asset registries.

-In between fall unit tests.
 Unit tests focus on ensuring that the correct changes to the world-state take place when a transaction is processed.

 The execution of both unit tests and system tests may be automated using a CI/CD build pipeline, such as Jenkins, Travis CI, or Circle CI or alternatives.